 Step 1: Bench Tests for Load, Sag, and Edge Behavior

-Before we sleep on a mattress, we put it through a set of bench tests.
-These tests do not tell the whole story.
-They build a baseline.
+Before we sleep on a mattress, we run a short set of bench tests.
+They do not replace overnight testing, but they give us a clean baseline.

 1.1 Standard Setup for Support Testing